/ Updated 22 Apr 2026 45 min read / ,

 }

-• $maxExceptions = 0 — fails the job on the first catchable exception.
+• $maxExceptions = 0 -- fails the job on the first catchable exception.
 See note below.
+Works with either policy.

 Why $maxExceptions = 0?
 This is deliberately aggressive because of finding #1: the maxExceptions counter never increments during OOM, so any value above 0 allows infinite retries when OOM and catchable exceptions alternate.
 Setting it to 0 means the first catchable exception stops the loop.
 Retry tolerance is handled by $tries and $backoff instead, which work across process restarts.